mmm/charm-varnish/lib/README.markdown

-# Ruby tools for juju charms
+# Ruby helpers for juju charms

 This needs to be split out into a separate package or gem